 Giving Compass' Take:

-• A new report from the nonprofit Clean Air Fund tracks grants and loans aimed at tackling air pollution worldwide, and calls for more government development aid and foundation funding to address this issue.
+- A report from the nonprofit Clean Air Fund tracks grants and loans aimed at tackling air pollution worldwide and calls for more government development aid and foundation funding to address this issue.

 Development funding for efforts to tackle air pollution falls far short of what is needed in a world where nine in 10 people breathe air that is damaging their health - a problem thrown into sharp focus by the pandemic, researchers said on Monday.

 A report released to mark the first International Day of Clean Air for Blue Skies showed grant funding for initiatives to curb air pollution amounted to $273 million from 2015 to 2019.

 That is a tiny fraction of the development aid provided by governments and philanthropic organisations - yet devoting more cash to clean air could boost other global goals too, it said.